dfds/dojo/workshops/crossplane-sre-deep-dive/katas/6/kata/README.md

 We need to clean up our resources so that we do not incur unnecessary costs in our cloud account

 ```
+kubectl delete -f static.yaml
 kubectl delete -f dynamic.yaml
-kubectl delete -f static.yaml

 ```

-We should also cleanup Kata 5 definitions if we are continuing to Kata 7
+We should also cleanup Kata 5 definitions if we are continuing to Kata 7 so that they do not conflict with the package we create

 ```
 kubectl delete -f composition.yaml